AZP-Testing-Pyramid/CarInsurance/README.md

 Welcome to our car insurance application.
 With our liability insurance, you can individually protect your motor vehicle easily and online.
 Motor vehicles with a maximum permissible gross weight of up to 3.5 tons are subject to engine-related insurance tax in addition to your premium.

-The architecture of the car insurance application consists of an UI, some services and a database.
+The architecture of the car insurance application consists of the UI (Angular), some services (Java and Spring framework) and a database.

 ## Angular App
 The UI is implemented with the Angular framework and there are a lot of UI test implemented with cypress (https://www.cypress.io/).
 The UI code is located in the folder 'car-insurance-app'.
 For detailed instructions read the README.md there.